MMK21Hub/prismarine-bot/changelogs/v0.1/codebase.md

     - It accepts one optional parameter (`key`), which specifies the property to be used as the namespaced ID.
 Its default value is `"id"`.
   - You can also specify a `postRegister` callback when initializing the registry.
 This is ran after each command is registered, and supplies two parameters: the registry itself, and the items that have just been registered.
   - Registries are currently used in the bot to manage custom interactions and commands
+- A `PrismarineClient` class is now available.
+It extends the D.JS `Client` with a `botOptions` property, which is used to store deployment-specific config.
+Currently it stores the bot prefix.